AlistairB/alistairb.github.io/_posts/2020-12-16-why-learn-haskell.md

 * One day you might be able to just use Haskell directly, not do FP in OO languages ;)

 ## Expect Some Friction

+Haskell is awesome, but it is a niche language.
+You can expect some challenge in getting things set up and of course learning the language.
+Some describe it as learning to program again from scratch.

+The key to making the journey manageable is to find some community to support you.
+The [FP slack](https://fpchat-invite.herokuapp.com/) and [FP discord](https://top.gg/servers/280033776820813825) are both excellent choices.

+## How To Learn

 ## Haskell Is Fun